naboj-org/webtex-render/README.md

 WebTeX Render is a simple program used to generate static images from LaTeX equations.
 It was designed to be used as an alternative to <https://latex.codecogs.com/>.
 It also allows you to use arbitrary LaTeX packages in your images.

+We also provide a simple web API to generate images on demand.

 ## Usage

 ```shell